nicogulo/myMERN/README.md

 In the project, I learn about MERN -> MongoDb ExpressJs ReactJs NodeJs

 ### Day 1
-Learn make Button Component and test it with index.test.js
+Learn make Button Component and test the Component with index.test.js